virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The audio recordings of appellate records are on the Supreme Court of Virginia website.
 Recordings since January 7, 2014, are available.
 In the case trial records, the public can access trial exhibits only after it is published to the jury.
 Trial exhibits include audiotape recordings, photographs, mental health reports, autopsy reports, etc.

-The public has the right to access records unless there are exceptions that the Virginia Supreme Court will notify the public of so they can be aware.
+The public may access such records unless there are exceptions.
+In such instances, the Virginia Supreme Court typically notifies the public so they can be aware.

 Obtaining Virginia Criminal Court Records